 A Review of Tello Mobile

-Note: Tello Mobile reached out to us a few months ago to see if we would be interested in giving their cell phone service a try.
+Note: Tello Mobile reached out to us to see if we would be interested in giving their cell phone service a try.
 For the sake of transparency, they gave us one of their older model phones to use with one month of cellular service.
 All opinions are our own.

 I’m always excited to give a new MVNO cell phone service a try.
 I’ve spent many hours learning about MVNO’s and I’ve tried a number of them over the last decade.

 Why do I keep trying out new cell carriers when I’m happy with my own?
 I want to check out every option there is and share my findings with our Women Who Money readers.

 Tello Mobile has been around for more than 3 years and their parent company has been in business since 2002.
 They provide inexpensive coast-to-coast cellular coverage on Sprint’s 4G LTE Network.

 To save you time and frustration, if you don’t get good coverage on Sprint – Tello isn’t a good option for you.
 But don’t assume your coverage is poor if you haven’t checked in a while!

 Service is always being upgraded.
 (I get better Sprint coverage in some big cities than Verizon or AT&T!)

 You can check your coverage by clicking on the link.

 Tello Service Plans